jadecobra/python_tdd_exercises/source/how_to/make_tdd_manually/make_tdd_environment.rst

   - :ref:`make the 'tests' folder a Python package<how to make the tests a Python package>`
   - :ref:`make a Python file to hold the tests in the 'tests' folder<how to make a Python file to hold the tests in the 'tests' folder>`
   - :ref:`add the first failing test to the test file<test_failure>`
-  - :ref:`make a virtual environment<how to make a virtual environment>`
-  - :ref:`activate the virtual environment<how to activate a virtual environment>`
-  - :ref:`upgrade the Python package manager<how to upgrade the Python package manager in a virtual environment>`
   - :ref:`make a requirements file for the needed Python packages<how to write text to a file>`
+  - :ref:`setup the project with uv<how to setup a project with uv>`
   - :ref:`install the packages listed in the requirements file<how to install Python packages with uv>`
-  - :ref:`run the tests automatically<how to run the tests automatically in a virtual environment>`
+  - :ref:`run the tests automatically<how to run the tests automatically with uv and pytest-watcher>`
   - :ref:`open the test file in the editor from the terminal<how to open the test file in the editor from the terminal>`
   - make the test pass